About

 Licensed Marriage and Family Therapist

-USJS Co-Founder and Managing Director
+USJS Co-Founder and Co-Director

 Guy Albert, Ph.D.